‘Alaskan Bush People’ News: Ami Brown’s Family Says Billy Lied About Her Childhood, Was Spoiled Rotten

 — Alaskan Bush People (@AlaskanBushPPL) January 5, 2017

-When Billy Brown wrote his memoir, he talked about the way that Ami Brown grew up and didn’t make it sound ideal at all.
-He said that she grew up dirt poor, but Les says that isn’t the truth.
+When Billy Brown wrote his memoir, he talked about the way that Ami Brown grew up, and he didn’t make it sound ideal at all.
+Billy said that she grew up dirt poor, but Les says that isn’t the truth.
 It turns out that her family is saying Ami was given fur coats and was a popular cheerleader.
-They both denied any abuse going on in the home that Ami grew up in either.
-Les shared saying their father “was never abusive.
+They both denied any abuse going on in the home that Ami grew up in.
+Les shared that their father “was never abusive.
 He was never prone to spank us a lot.”

-Now Les does confirm that Ami Brown went through one thing when she was younger that could cause some pain.
-Les revealed that their parents divorced when Ami was just eight-years-old.
+However, Les did confirm that Ami Brown went through one thing that could have cause some pain when she was younger.
+Les revealed that their parents divorced when Ami was just 8-years-old.

 He said, “She lived in a home with a single parent who worked two jobs to keep afloat.”

-According to Les, it sounds like this is the only thing difficult that she really had to deal with during her childhood.
-Les feels like Ami Brown’s husband Billy has convinced her that she had a bad childhood and really wants to keep Ami from contacting her family.
+According to Les, it sounds like this is the only difficult thing that she really had to deal with during her childhood.
+Les feels like Ami Brown’s husband, Billy, has convinced her that she had a bad childhood and really wants to keep Ami from contacting her family.

 Do the Alaskan Bush People Kids Know Who Rihanna Is?
 Or Steph Curry? https://t.co/0DP6bOvufs via @people